use-ink/ink/ARCHITECTURE.md

 # ink!ternals

-todo: rework this doc

 This document describes the architecture of ink!.
 The information here targets those who want to understand or modify the inner workings of this project.

-In general we treat documentation as a first-class citizen.
+In general, we treat documentation as a first-class citizen.
 All crates mentioned below should be documented really well.
 You can find the crate documentation on docs.rs or for our `master` branch under GitHub pages.
 So for `ink` e.g.: